-Rama, though an avatar of Vishnu, is normally shown with only two arms.
+Rama, an avatar of Vishnu, is normally shown with only two arms.
 Rama is the hero of the Hindu epic Ramayana and is a Pan-Indian deity.

 Rama is sitting on Padmasana, which in turn is on a rectangular pedestal.
 From the back can be seen the Sirachakra, a sign of divinity.